FranziskaYan/FranziskaYan.github.io/_teaching/2019-winter-research-1.md

 date: 2019-10-01
 location: "Los Angeles, CA"
 ---
+* Date: Sep 2019 - PRESENT
+* Proposed a novel algorithm to approximate Model Integration (MI) inference within the RCR framework, comprise two phases:
+  * \textit{relaxing} an intractable MI problem by distilling a simpler one amenable to exact inference out of it
+  * perform iterative optimization to \textit{compensate} for the structure lost during relaxation
-* Proposed several compensation schemes for complex graphical models, including probability matching and moment matching
+* Devised various update rules for iterative optimization scheme in the compensation step, including probability matching and moment matching
-* Analyzed the convergence property when the relaxed equivalence constraint both connect and disconnect the primal graph
+* Analyzed the convergence property for update equations when the relaxed equivalence constraint both connect and disconnect the primal graph, using the fixed-point theorem
-* Analyzed the structure of the primal graph when the reduction from tree-WMI with bivariate queries to WMI$_{\mathbb{R}}$ played
-* Analyzed the convexity of the log-likelihood function when the weight functions are in different parametric functions for the parameter learning on WMI
+* Studied the Parameter Learning for Markov Logic Networks , Analyzed the convexity of the log-likelihood function for different parametric potentials in WMI parameter learning